 These can be useful for creating additional colours.
 If a colour is made lighter by adding white, the result is called a tint, if want to make a colour darker then you can create a shade of it by adding black.
 Similarly, if you add grey then this will create a varying tone of the original colour.

-Let us know how you got on and what colour palette you’re using for the latest Mermaids Special.
+Let us know how you got on and what colour palette you’re using for the latest Colouring Heaven issues.
 Remember you can share your work in our Friends of Colouring Heaven Facebook Group.

 Become a Plus member today to make sure you don’t miss an issue of Colouring Heaven.
 With a Colouring Heaven Plus membership, there are many great benefits you can get including discounted issues and more.
 Find out more here.